chidiya21/cf_ai_my_songbook/PROMPTS.md

 **PROMPT:** I would like to Dockerize my app using Docker and docker-compose so it can run easily in any environment.
 Please add a Dockerfile and a docker-compose.yml, update the README with instructions for building and running the container, and ensure it works with our current Node, Wrangler, and Cloudflare Workers setup.
 Thanks!

 ---

+## 2025-11-15 (Fixing Hono)

+**PROMPT:** Right now all the files in the pages folder use React <Layout> and is not-fully compatible.
+Please make them fully Hono-compatibale with html templates.

+---

+## 2025-11-16 (Added Images)

+**PROMPT:** I have now also added images in the imgs folder to use as a background for the writing feature, the logo, the chat button on the right of the writing page for AI-assisted writing, and a profile photo.
+Please integrate them, they are svgs, thanks!